Fair Allocation of Two Types of Chores: EFX

 \begin{lemma} Let $X^*$ be an EFX partial allocation where all type $B$ items are allocated.
 If $X^*$ satisfies the following conditions, then the update rules can be applied until all items are allocated: \begin{enumerate} \item The EFX condition of Rule 1 does not hold for $X^*$, \item $|X^*_i| = |X^*_{i'}|$ for all $i, i' \in N_B$, \item For all agents $i \in N_A$ and $j \in N_B$, $X^*_j$ has strictly more type $B$ items than $X^*_i$, and \item Consider a partial allocation $Y$ formed by applying the update rules 0 or more times to $X^*$.
-For any such allocation $Y$ and any nonempty subset $S \subseteq N_A$, there exists some agent $i \in S$ who does not envy any other agent in $S$. \end{enumerate} \end{lemma}
+For any such allocation $Y$ and any nonempty subset $S \subseteq N_A$, there exists some agent $i \in S$ who does not envy any other agent in $S$. \end{enumerate} \end{lemma} \begin{proof} For brevity, within this proof we refer to the conditions of the lemma as Conditions 1-4 respectively.
+We use \Cref{using the update rules}.
+The first condition of \Cref{using the update rules} is the same as Condition 1, and so we just need to show that the second condition of \Cref{using the update rules} is met.